 Sourced: Flickr, Zhao Tianchi

-Cecelia Ahern’s writing success began in 2002 when she was 21-years-old.
-At 21 she began writing her first novel.
-This novel became her first best-seller: “PS.
-I Love You”.
-This novel was published in 2004 and was Ireland’s number one bestselling novel for 19 weeks.
+Cecelia Ahern’s writing success began in 2002 when she was 21 years old.
+At 21, she began writing her first novel, which became her first best-seller: “PS.
+I Love You.”
+This novel was published in 2004 and was Ireland’s number-one bestselling novel for 19 weeks.

-It was also number one bestseller in the U.K, U.S and across Europe.
+It was also the number-one bestseller in the U.K., U.S. and Europe.
 This novel success continued and soon was adapted into a film.
 The film, starring Hilary Swank and Gerard Butler, began production in October 2006 and was released in the U.S. on 21 December 2007.

-This novel was also adapted into a movie called “Love, Rosie” which was released in 2014.
-This novel is uniquely written through letters, emails, messages and newspaper articles.
-This follows the life of Rosie Dunne as she overcomes many challenges and falls for her best friend.
-An amazing and funny love story.
+This novel was also adapted into a movie called “Love, Rosie”, released in 2014.
+This novel is uniquely written in letters, emails, messages, and newspaper articles.
+This follows the life of Rosie Dunne as she overcomes many challenges and falls for her best friend—a unique and funny love story.

 Work since